mdn/translated-content/files/fr/web/html/attributes/for/index.md

 ---
-title: 'Attribut HTML : for'
+title: "Attribut HTML : for"
 slug: Web/HTML/Attributes/for
 translation_of: Web/HTML/Attributes/for
 ---